 At about 11 am on January 27.
-Eutler was questioned at Murwil-lumbah police station, said Detective North, in a box under the counter.
+Eutler was questioned at Murwil-lumbah police station, said Detective North, him that they both went into the in a box under the counter.
 They the glass was taken out.

 Butler said he WHS Maloney, but denied taking the with Maloney but denied taking the court as being two of the stolen glass out of the door.
 He said court as being two of the stolen Maloney did it and he had watch- notes.
 He knew them because of ed him.